bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 the function you wrote in Phase 2.
 Insert **Remove** buttons next to each cart item you inserted on the page.
 Then, write a function that does the following:
-* Listen for a click event on the “Remove” buttons
+* Listen for a click event on the "Remove" buttons
 * Remove the corresponding item from `localStorage`
 * Remove the item from the `shopping-cart` DIV
 _Hint: We can use [Storage.removeItem()][4] to remove an item from